 Bit 4 - SDASETUP SDA Setup Time

-By default, there are four clock cycles of setup time on SDA out signal while reading from the slave part of the TWI module.
-Writing this bit to '1' will change the setup time to eight clocks.
+By default, there are 4 clock cycles of setup time on SDA out signal while reading from slave part of the TWI module.
+Writing this bit to '1' will change the setup time to 8 clocks.